How Can I Prevent the Common Cold?

 A strong immune system is the best defense against all infections, common colds included.
 It may not keep you from getting infected, but you'll recover more quickly.
-Boost your body's natural resistance by eating well, not smoking, and drinking plenty of water every day.
+Boost your body's natural resistance by eating well, getting adequate sleep, not smoking, and drinking plenty of water every day.

 Minimize contact with people who have colds.
-Don't share towels, silverware, or beverages with them.
-Cold viruses often survive for hours in the open, on doorknobs, on money, and on other surfaces.
+Airborne droplets from sneezes or coughs are the most common mode of spreading this virus.
+Don't share towels, silverware, or beverages.
+Cold viruses survive for as long as 2 hours on doorknobs, on money, and on other surfaces.
 Wash your hands frequently and properly.

 When you have a cold, do your best to keep it to yourself.
-A hearty sneeze can carry your cold virus up to 12 feet away, so always cover your mouth with a tissue when you sneeze or cough.
-If you sneeze or cough into your hand, your hand can transmit the infection -- so wash up.
+A hearty sneeze can carry your cold virus up to 12 feet away/.
+Cover your mouth when you cough and sneeze into your elbow.
+Your hand can transmit the infection -- so wash up.